daniel-yj-yang/ml/model_training/README.md

 3.&nbsp;The steepness of the hill (the direction to travel is the steepest descent) | the slope/gradient of the error surface at that point
-4.&nbsp;The instrument used to measure steepness | differentiation (derivative) of the cost function 5.&nbsp;The amount of time they travel before taking another measurement | the learning rate of the algorithm
+4.&nbsp;The instrument used to measure steepness | differentiation (derivative) of the cost function 5.&nbsp;The amount of time they travel before taking another measurement | the learning rate of the algorithm 6.&nbsp;The altitude at the person's location | the error the model make when predicting on training data

 <p align="center"><img src="./images/gradient_descent.png" width="500px"></p>